 Tickets: Can be bought on location

 This cultural celebration is one you’re not going to want to miss out on as colour and excitement see in the first days of spring throughout India and Nepal.
 Essentially you can book a flight to anywhere in the country and you’ll be welcome to join in on the week-long party, although, fun fact: Holi, also known as Phagwah, is celebrated in some African subcontinents and area of the Caribbean, too.
 We’d advise going with someone who knows the area you’ll be staying in, as the festival is notoriously crazy and the streets can be quite overwhelming.

-Tip: Although stunning on your Instagram feed, these vibrant powders are known to really stain, so take all the necessary precautions and apply coconut oil to your hair and skin before venturing out in to the open.
+Tip: Although stunning on your feed, these vibrant powders are known to really stain, so take all the necessary precautions and apply coconut oil to your hair and skin before venturing out into the open.